1) Enter login information to sign in

 3. Entering captcha manually while running local extraction

-When a captcha is encountered, you can manually input the captcha when running the task locally.
+If you encounter a captcha, you can manually input the captcha when running the task locally.
 Cloud Extraction doesn’t support dealing with Captcha.

 If you need any help with task configuration or data collection, submit a ticket to our support team!
 We'll get back to you within 24 hours.